GulsahDuzgun/Javascript/15 - Asynchronous/README.md

 > - _error handling with try...catch in Javascript ,_
 > - _Promise.all() is called combinator function because it allows us to combine multiple promises.
 Promise.all() is a helper, static method.
 It takes in an array of promises and it will return a new promise.
 It receives an array and returns an array.
 If one of the promises reject and them the whole Promise.all() rejects. ,_
 > - _Promise.race() receives an array of promises and it returns a promise which is settled as soon as one of the input promises settles.
 It doesn't matter promise got rejected or fulfilled .
 The fist settled promise wins the race,_
+> - _Promise.allSettled() takes an array of promises and it returns an array of all the settled promises.No matter if the promises got rejected or not.
+It returns all the results of all the promises ,_
+> - _Promise.any() takes in an array of multiple promises and then it will return first fulfilled promise and it will ignore rejected promises. ,_
 >
 > #